 Get an email when back in stock

-January 6, 2021: Due to production difficulties, the manufacturer is unable to fill any orders this winter.
-This means that, unfortunately, there will be no product available for the 2021 season.
+January 16, 2022: Due to production difficulties, the manufacturer is still unable to fill any orders.
+This means that, unfortunately, there will be no product available for the 2022 season.
 I sincerely apologize — these are circumstances outside my control.
-Fingers crossed for 2022.
+Fingers crossed for 2023!

 Inoculating seeds with nitrogen-fixing bacteria is an easy and economical way to increase the yield and overall health of legumes:

 All beans (bush, pole, broad, soy, etc.), all garden peas (snap, snow, shelling, etc.) including sweet peas; also lentils, and even peanuts.

 These naturally occurring Rhizobium bacteria form nodules in the roots of their host plants where they gather nitrogen gas from the air.

 Transforming atmospheric nitrogen into solid compounds, the symbiotic nitrogen-fixing bacteria then provide this valuable protein building block to the plants in a mutually beneficial relationship.

 Interestingly, some common herbs, shrubs and trees are also known to partner with nitrogen-fixing bacteria in the soil.